Perfectly Impossible; Gymnasts wrestle with the imperfect | WTOP

 Memmel retired and went into coaching and judging before beginning returning to training during the pandemic.
 Even as her skills returned, turning the “judge” switch off was difficult.
 She records every routine then does a video review with her father Andy, who also serves as her coach.
 She loves the immediate feedback on what’s going right and what’s going wrong while trying to make a point to not be too hard on herself.

 Even if the fixing can feel relentless.
-Biles has come as closer than anyone to cracking the Code.
+Biles has come closer than anyone to cracking the code.

 It looked perfect.
 It felt perfect.
 It wasn’t.
 She received a 9.9-E score.
 Asked later whether she knows where the deduction might have come from, she shrugged and laughingly suggested her toes were crossed.

 It’s that same vault — a roundoff/back handspring onto the table followed by 2 1/2 twists — that Biles bailed on during the first rotation of team finals in Tokyo after getting lost in the air.
 Her availability for the rest of the Games is in question.
-She’s already pulled out of Sunday’s vault and uneven bars final.
-Beam and floor exercise await later in the week, though time is running out for her bout with “the twisties” as she described them to subside.
+She already has pulled out of the all-around, uneven bars, vault and floor exercise finals.
+Maybe she returns for one final bow during the beam final on Tuesday, though time is running out for her bout with “the twisties,” as she described them, to subside.

 “I usually don’t even try and think about the score,” Lee said.
 “Because that’s when I come out on top.”